 The scene changed in June 2004 when Caroline and her husband, Don Bowen, relocated and Caroline commenced a solo speech pathology practice in the beautiful Blue Mountains village of Wentworth Falls.
 This allowed more time for Caroline to pursue her interest in writing and presenting Continuing Professional Development (CPD) Events, while continuing to treat children with a range of communication issues.

 As of September 1, 2011 Dr Bowen no longer sees children for assessment or for ongoing intervention.
 Neither does she perform second opinions.
-She continues to read, write, think and present Continuing Professional Development (CPD) events.
+She continues to read, write, think and present Continuing Professional Development (CPD) events, worldwide.

 Continuing Professional Development